Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 9. Secure — Resilio comes with end-to-end AES-256-bit encryption, cryptographic data integrity validation, and more.

 In this article, we’ll cover four different ways you can create parallel Rsyncs and share resources you can use to learn more about them.
-We’ll also take a deep dive into how Resilio Connect replaces the need for parallel Rsyncs and what it can do for you instead.
+We’ll also take a deep dive into how Resilio Platform replaces the need for parallel Rsyncs and what it can do for you instead.

-Organizations such as Bungie, MixHits Radio, Match.com, Deutsche Aircraft, Mercedes-Benz, and more use Resilio Connect to achieve blazing-fast synchronization speeds that can reach over 100 Gbps.
+Organizations such as Bungie, MixHits Radio, Match.com, Deutsche Aircraft, Mercedes-Benz, and more use Resilio Platform to achieve blazing-fast synchronization speeds that can reach over 100 Gbps.
 For a full demonstration of how Resilio’s capabilities can optimize your application, schedule a demo.

 Four Ways to Run Rsync in Parallel for Faster Synchronization